-Compare this with the other platform’s video takeover, where nearly half had scrolled or clicked away within three seconds.3 When it comes to achieving brand awareness, view times are key, and getting people to focus on your content more than twice as long is priceless.
+Compare this with the other platform’s video takeover, where nearly half had scrolled or clicked away within three seconds.3 When it comes to achieving brand awareness, view times are key, and getting people to focus on your content for over twice as long is priceless.

-Takeaway: The numbers show: Twitter is the better video takeover for influencing user perceptions.
+Takeaway: The numbers show that Twitter is the better video takeover for influencing user perceptions.
 Using First View video produces better recall, longer video views, and nearly double the upper-funnel metrics that lead to conversions.

 First View video ads build trust, but shorter ads are more effective.

-We found that First View video ads of all lengths inspire trust: More than 70% of those surveyed thought the message in the video ad was trustworthy.
-But to really win over audience’s hearts, keep it short.
+We found that First View video ads of all lengths inspire trust – more than 70% of those surveyed thought that the message in the video ad was trustworthy.
+But to really win over your audience’s hearts, keep it short.
 Shorter ads were rated higher; in fact, 79% of respondents agreed that a six-second ad’s message was trustworthy.

 Takeaway: Keep it short and sweet to evoke higher levels of trust.
-Try a six-second video ad to maximize trust levels with consumers.
+Try a six-second video ad to maximise trust levels with consumers.

 Twitter Promoted Video ads can boost impact.

-Promoted Video ads, where the video appears lower in the timeline, can be extremely effective, but serve a different purpose than First View.
-Promoted Video ads had a higher impact: Over half of respondents said they would share the ad, while less than half said the same for First View.4 That’s because the lower placement in the timeline felt more natural, so people who saw the ad were significantly more likely to view its message as trustworthy, and share it.
+Promoted Video ads, where the video appears lower in the timeline, can be extremely effective, but serve a different purpose from First View.
+Promoted Video ads had a higher impact – over half of respondents said they would share the ad, while less than half said the same for First View.4 That’s because the lower placement in the timeline felt more natural, so people who saw the ad were significantly more likely to view its message as trustworthy, and share it.